Will Trump Executive Order Banning Transgender Women from Women's Sports Survive Legal Challenges?

 The EO, "Keeping Men out of Women's Sports," interprets Title IX of the Education Amendments of 1972 to prohibit transgender male-to-female persons' participation in women's and girls' sports.
 Specifically, the Trump administration takes the position that allowing transgender women to participate in women's sports deprives cisgender women of "equal opportunity" as required by Title IX.

-As we've written previously, this new EO comes on the heels of a federal court's invalidation of a Final Rule reflecting the Biden administration's interpretation of Title IX to prohibit discrimination based on sexual orientation and gender identity.
+This EO comes on the heels of a federal court's invalidation of a Final Rule reflecting the Biden administration's interpretation of Title IX to prohibit discrimination based on sexual orientation and gender identity.
 The Trump EO directs the Secretary of Education to ensure compliance with the federal court's decision and to take "all appropriate action to affirmatively protect all-female athletic opportunities and all-female locker rooms."
-In doing so, it prompts the Department of Education to update Title IX regulations to explicitly prohibit transgender participation in women's sports.
+In doing so, it prompts the Department of Education (ED) to update Title IX regulations to explicitly prohibit transgender participation in women's sports.
+Amidst ongoing efforts by President Trump to dismantle ED, including the implementation of a large-scale reduction in the agency's force, it's not clear when ED will begin the rulemaking process.

 Other major provisions of the EO include: